Cime per l'ormeggio nel porto turistico

-Springs, breast lines, and cross lines.
-Knowing how to handle all the names of the lines and using them correctly during mooring is not obvious, at least for those new to sailing.
-Today we offer you a tutorial on how to use different types of lines in an English-style mooring.
+Breast lines, springs, and stern lines.
+Knowing how to navigate all the names of the lines and using them correctly when mooring in the marina is not a given, at least for those with little experience at sea.
+Today, we offer a tutorial on how to use the different types of lines for alongside mooring.

 It may be useful (hopefully not) to remember that when approaching the dock, two lines should already be prepared during the approach to the marina.
 These are the bow line and the stern line, simply put, the bow and stern mooring lines.
 With this preliminary operation, we ensure we can immediately secure the bow and then moor the stern in any situation, with the help of someone on the dock or a crew member who disembarks.